grafana/azure-data-explorer-datasource/docs/sources/troubleshooting.md

 ## Connection errors

 These errors occur when Grafana can't reach the Azure Data Explorer cluster.

-### Data source not working: connection checklist

-If the data source doesn't work and the error message isn't specific, work through this checklist before deeper troubleshooting:

-1. Confirm you're on the latest plugin version and it's compatible with your Grafana version.
-Refer to [Version and upgrade guidance](#version-and-upgrade-guidance).
-1. Verify the **Default cluster URL** is correct and reachable from the Grafana server.
-1. Confirm the selected authentication method is fully configured, and that the identity has viewer access to the database.
-Refer to [Authentication errors](#authentication-errors).
-1. Click **Save & test** and note the exact message.
-Use it to find the matching entry in this guide.
-1. Review the Grafana server logs and the browser developer console for plugin errors.
-1. Confirm the problem isn't on the Azure side, such as a paused cluster, changed permissions, or a networking change.

 ### Connection refused or timeout errors